espressif/developer-portal/content/blog/integrating-embedded-swift-and-sdl3-on-esp32-c6/index.md

 ### Overview of Main.swift

-Here's a simplified version of Main.swift:
+Here's a simplified version of Main.swift with initialization of pthread which are supported by ESP-IDF.

 ```swift
 @_cdecl("app_main")